A Brief History

 Benefits:

-- Increased Diversity of Perspectives: Greater representation of viewpoints, especially those historically excluded.
+- Increased Diversity of Perspectives: Greater representation of viewpoints.

 - Empowered Citizens: Access to information enables informed decision-making and active participation in democratic processes.